Users’ Understanding of Automated Vehicles and Perception to Improve Traffic Safety –Results from a National Survey

-This examines people’s perceptions and expectations of automated vehicle (AV) technologies.
-Although there is a relatively large volume of literature studying people’s perceptions of AVs, there has been limited attention paid to the source of their distrust and discomfort.
+This study examines people’s perceptions and expectations of automated vehicle (AV) technologies.
+While there is a relatively large volume of literature studying people’s perceptions of AVs, there has been limited attention paid to the source of their distrust and discomfort.

 As development and testing of automated vehicle (AV) technologies grow, many advanced driver assistance systems are rapidly being deployed (Zmud & Reed, 2019).
 This movement is largely due to their potential benefits in reducing crashes and crash severity (e.g., Fagnant and Kockelman, 2015; Benson et al., 2018).
 However, empirical evidence for these safety benefits remains inconclusive (Sivak and Schoette, 2015; Strayer et al., 2017; Noy et al., 2018), and the public remains uneasy about these technologies.